 The sleeve gastrectomy results in significant weight reduction as well as long-term weight maintenance.
 Weight loss after a sleeve gastrectomy tends to be faster than other common operations.
 Most patients can expect to lose 25 to 35% of their total body weight over the first 12 months.

 - Great dietary quality of life.
 All foods can usually be tolerated, just in much smaller quantities.

 - No on-going adjustments, which are required with other procedures, such as the gastric band.
 However, regular follow up is still necessary to ensure your weight loss is appropriate and your food intake is nutritionally adequate.

 Disadvantages of the sleeve gastrectomy are generally related to the magnitude of the surgery:

 - The sleeve gastrectomy is a relatively new operation.
-As a result, there is very little long-term data (data which extends to over 10 years).
-It is likely that the sleeve will dilate with time, therefore developing appropriate eating behaviours and lifestyle habits is vital to success.
+As a result, there is very little long-term data (data that follows patients beyond 10 years post-surgery).
+It is likely that the sleeve will dilate with time, reducing its effectiveness at limiting your food intake.
+Therefore developing healthy eating behaviours and lifestyle habits is vital to long-term success.
 All bariatric surgeries suffer in some way from this problem.

 Risks of the Sleeve Gastrectomy